 How many states have the death penalty?

 The death penalty is legal in 26 states.
 To date, 24 states have abolished the death penalty, the two most recent being Virginia in May 2021.
 Many states that still have the death penalty have not carried out an execution in several years.
-Four states --California, Oregon, and Pennsylvania -- are under governor-imposed execution bans.
+Four states --California, Oregon, Ohio, and Pennsylvania -- are under governor-imposed execution bans.

 Which state has the largest death row?